Jaykul/DevOps2025/talks/MistakeProofing/slides.md

 [click] They call it: Plan, Do, Check, Act (PDCA).

+Also known as the Shewhart cycle, this is based on the scientific method...

-[click] The first step is always to identify the problem.
+[click] The first step is always to identify a problem.

-Sometimes, we're only going through this process because somebody _else_ has **already** identified a problem, but even then ...
+Frequently we're going through this because somebody _else_ **already** identified a problem, but even then ...

-We need to understand it, and determine why it happened: the root cause.
+We need to understand the problem and determine why it happened (or at least come up with a hypothesis for the root cause).

-The simplest form of root-cause analysis, we just call
+The simplest form of root-cause analysis, we just call...

 [click]The five whys.
 [click]It literally consists of asking "why" five times; each time directing the question at the answer to the previous question.